influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.9/guides/downsampling_and_retention.md

 ### Working with RPs
 When you create a database, InfluxDB automatically creates an RP called `default` with an infinite duration and a replication factor set to the number of nodes in the cluster. `default` also serves as the `DEFAULT` RP; if you do not supply an explicit RP when you write a point to the database, the data are subject to the `DEFAULT` RP.

+InfluxDB automatically queries from and writes to the `DEFAULT` RP on a database.
+To query from or write to a different RP, you must fully qualify the measurement, that is, specify the database and retention policy with the measurement name: `<database_name>."<retention_policy>".<measurement_name>`.

 You can also create, alter, and delete you own RPs, and you can change the database's `DEFAULT` RP.
 See [Database management](/influxdb/v0.9/query_language/database_management/#retention-policy-management) for more on RP management.

 > **Clarifying** `default` **vs.** `DEFAULT`

-> `default`: The RP that InfluxDB automatically generates when you create a new database.
+> `default`: The name of the RP that InfluxDB automatically generates when you create a new database.
 It has an infinite duration and a replication factor set to the number of nodes in the cluster.
+It is initially the `DEFAULT` RP as well, but that can be altered.

 > `DEFAULT`: The RP that InfluxDB writes to if you do not supply an explicit RP in the write.